rainlanguage/docs.rainprotocol.xyz/docs/language-design.md

 are invalid, even if the wrapping `add` is otherwise valid.

-The question is whether on the whole, does the value provided by allowing for the nesting of multioutput functions justify the barrier to entry.
+The question is whether on the whole, does the value provided by allowing for the nesting of multioutput functions justify the barrier to entry?

 Consider the alternative form of both the above expressed purely in terms of LHS.